RESEARCH STARTER

 An automotive engine is a large, heavy, complex structure containing dozens of smaller parts, all carefully fitted for optimal and synchronized use.
 The largest part of an engine is a block-like structure called the engine block, which contains hollow cylinders and a revolving bar called the crankshaft.
 Above the engine block is a smaller, rectangular structure called the cylinder head, which contains a revolving bar called the camshaft as well as a complex series of ports and valves that allow fuel, air, and exhaust to move into and out of the engine.
 The engine block and cylinder head help to organize and support the many moving parts of the engine as well as to protect them.

-One of the most basic but most important parts of an automotive engine is the piston, a heavy metal tube that can move up and down within a hollow cylinder.
+One of the most basic but most important parts of an automotive engine is the piston, a cylindrical metal component that can move up and down within a hollow cylinder.
 The motions of a piston, in either direction, are known as strokes.
 Most automotive engines are configured to use a four-stroke cycle, which completes the process of creating and distributing energy over the course of four piston movements.

 The first stroke in the cycle occurs when the piston moves downward.
 This downward motion sucks a mixture of fuel (typically gasoline) and air through an intake port and into the top of the hollow cylinder.
 The intake port closes and the piston makes its second stroke, moving back upward to compress the air-fuel mix tightly against the top of the cylinder.
 This compression is important to strengthening the energy that will be produced.

-A spark next occurs at the top of the cylinder, igniting the compressed mixture of fuel and air.
+In a gasoline engine, a spark next occurs at the top of the cylinder, igniting the compressed mixture of fuel and air.
 The resulting explosion of energy creates expanding gas that pushes the piston back to the bottom of the cylinder, thus generating the third stroke.
 As the piston pushes downward, the energy transfers along a pivoting connecting rod to the crankshaft, a revolving bar beneath the cylinders, and from there may be transferred to other parts of the engine.

 Finally, the fourth stroke occurs when the piston moves up again to the top of the cylinder.
 This time, it pushes the gaseous residue of the combustion, known as exhaust, through an exit called the exhaust port.
 From there, the exhaust will be moved through the engine until it can be safely released, typically through a tailpipe under the body of the vehicle.